A fire and rescue service must:

 Identifying risk and gathering evidence

-- Identify and understand its risk profile related to the built environment, including premises they need to regulate, through its community risk management planning;
+- identify and understand its risk profile related to the built environment, including premises they need to regulate; and

 Decision making, planning and deployment of resources